x0bandeira/full_throttle/README.md

 ### Manage throughput without code pushes

-don't hardcode limits and scale at will running on the console or on a cronjob to raise the limits at night and take it easy during the day
+don't hardcode limits and scale at will running on the console or on a cronjob to do more work at night and take it easy during the day

 ```ruby
 # no hardcoded limits